Christians are against all these things, right?

 To be for or against postmodernity in many ways is like being for or against the weather.
 The fragmentation of hypermodern society and the doubt about whom we can trust is everywhere around us, however much or little each of us is characterized by them.

 Christians should always oppose the hypocrisies of power that postmodernists have unmasked.
-We will also, however, oppose such a fragmentation of the self that it also amounts to outright hypocrisy.
+We will also, however, oppose such a fragmentation of the self that it amounts to outright hypocrisy.

-As we follow a modern person throughout her week, we should recognize that is a good thing to embrace multiple goods in God’s multifariously good world: good to be physically fit, good to be well-informed, good to be successful at work, good to be loved and loving in family life, and so on.
+As we follow a modern person throughout her week, we should recognize that it is a good thing to embrace multiple goods in God’s multifariously good world: good to be physically fit, good to be well-informed, good to be successful at work, good to be loved and loving in family life, and so on.
 Only a weirdly shrunken version of Christianity insists that in every sphere of life the imperative is to share the gospel or care for the poor.
 (If you’re wondering about these questions of God’s calling on your life, here’s a guide.)
 Diversity of this sort should be celebrated by the Christian.

 Postmodern doubt is appropriate, from a Christian point of view.
 We should never have trusted so much in monarchs, or politicians, or magnates, or priests.
 Many of us still give too much allegiance to attractive celebrities and causes.
 No human being other than Jesus has been perfect, or even close to it.

 Still, God didn’t need postmodern theorists to acquaint him with the limitations of human knowledge and leadership.
-And God has given us what we need to know in order to be whom we need to become and in order to do what we need to accomplish.
+And Christians can have confidence that God has given us what we need to know in order to be whom we need to become and in order to do what we need to accomplish.
 God has given us inspired Scripture, yes, but also Godself as ever-present Teacher, Guide, and Adjudicator—in our own hearts and in the company of the Church.
 This is a large part of what Christians mean by referring to the gift of the Holy Spirit of God as a constant presence in our lives.
 (And if you’re wondering how this works out in terms of thinking confidently as a Christian, here’s a guide.)

 As for Critical Theory, its basic premise can hardly be disputed from a Christian vantage point.
 Power does tend to corrupt, as (the Christian) Lord Acton observed.
-And we can simply assume that every institution harbours corrupt motives and modes, every sector of life is warped by the powerful in their own interest.
+And we can simply assume that every institution harbours corrupt motives and modes; every sector of life is warped by the powerful in their own interest.